ahmeterdem1/Vector_cpp/README.md

 is of course calculated via the echelon method.
 Analytic would never return regardless of the language.

+## Neongebra

+I started to develop an Arm Neon native version for Vectorgebra.
+To squeeze out more speed from C++, it is essential to use SIMD optimizations.
+When compiled with proper flags, g++ in itself introduces some level of SIMD.
+I did not inspect any output files from the compiler but, due to the way that loops are coded in this library, I don't think SIMD is the first choice of the compiler.

+For this reason, a subversion of Vectorgebra as Neongebra will be created on top of existing code.
+Currently, some incomplete implementations exist for vector objects.

+Important point, I did not yet decide if I should make Neon supported vectors a subclass of already existing Vector class.
+Same for matrices in the future.
+Current code is not a subclass of already existing data classes.
+No matter what, I will have to create new algorithms for each important method for linear algebra.
+Might just as well create new classes.

+You can see the code in the properly named folder.

 ## File Structure

 There are a total of 9 header files. _vectorgebra.h_ is the file that collects all the